todo-make-username/data-processing-struct/README.md

 	* For example, when the attribute `#[JsonDecode(true)]` is used on a property, it will expect a json string during hydration and then parses it.
 Then it uses that array in the next hydration attribute or saves it to the property.
 		* That can then be chained with a custom attribute to take the array data and hydrate a different data object to be saved to the property.
 With just those 2 attributes you removed a lot of processing from your main flow.
 1. Conversion: While hydrating an object, the values from the incoming data will be automatically converted to the property's type if it can.
-	* This can be turned off if desired.
 1. Validation: Validate an object's properties using validation attributes.
 	* For example, you can set up an attribute that checks if the value of a property matches a regex pattern, or that the value must pass an `!empty` check.